Havas

-Havas NV (/fr/) is a French multinational advertising and public relations company, with its registered office and head office in Puteaux, France.
+Havas N.V. (/fr/) is a French multinational advertising and public relations company, with its registered office and head office in Puteaux, France.

 Havas operates in more than 100 countries.
 The group is structured into three main operational divisions, offering a wide range of services including digital advertising, direct marketing, media planning and buying, corporate communications, sales promotion, design, human resources, sports marketing, multimedia interactive communications, public relations, and innovation consulting.

 History

+Early history

 The original Havas was the world's first news agency, created in 1835 by Charles-Louis Havas.
 The Agence France-Presse news agency comes from it.
-CGE (later renamed Vivendi) announced on 9 March 1998 that it was fully acquiring Havas and the company was renamed Vivendi Universal Publishing on 11 December 2000.
-On 23 October 2002, Vivendi announced it was planning to sell VUP to Lagardère Group, with Natexis Banque Populaire making the acquisition on their behalf while antitrust approval was pending.
-Natexis subsidiary Investima 10 finished acquiring VUP on 20 December 2002 and it was later renamed VUP-Investima 10.
-This company became Editis on 14 October 2003.

-The company which today bears the name Havas is itself a former subsidiary of the company which acquired the rights to the name in 2002.
-It is a holding company headquartered in Puteaux, Paris.
+By 1968, Havas had become a diversified group which had, inter alia, media interests.
+These interests were incorporated into a société anonyme, Havas Conseil S.A., which expanded its business rapidly.
+In 1975, Havas Conseil split into five parts that re-merged to become Eurocom, a holding company of a Group of subsidiaries specializing in various communications activities.

+Havas was first listed on the Paris Bourse in 1982.
+On 25 May 1987, Havas started the privatisation process as part of a nation-wide denationalization campaign and it was finished around June.